Henry III the White: Death

-Henry III was not in time to celebrate his success, because only a few months later he suddenly died with only thirty-nine years old.
+Henry III was not in time to celebrate his success, because only a few months later he suddenly died when he was only thirty-nine years old.
 Like is common in such situations, soon began the rumours about poisoning.
 This is reflected, in the Kronika polska written by the cisternian monk Engelbert around 1283–1285.

 The source of the unnatural circumstances of his death suggests that some of the Silesian Dukes maybe conspired against him, and this suggestion is not unfounded.
 This was proved by the last months of Henry III's life, as he spent all this time fighting against the internal opposition of his rule.
 Certainly there was a large group of people affected by the Duke's punishment after the end of the revolt who decided to eliminate him from the scene.

 The participation of the two possible leaders of the revolt of mid-1266, Bishop Thomas and Bolesław II the Bald, and seems unlikely.
 Their benefits from Henry III's death were small: Wrocław passed into the hands of Henry IV, a minor, under the regency of the Archbishop Władysław, which doesn't change the radical politics of his late brother.
 Henry III's dying request to extend the rule of Władysław's regency was made with the clear purpose to reduce the suspicion of guilt against him.
 Guilty for his death should therefore be found primarily among those dissatisfied with the rule of knights, or divide Wrocław.

 In addition to the Kronika polska, the mysterious death of Henry III was written even on his tombstone: Anno domini Millesimo, Nonas Decembris obiit veneno inclitus dux Wratislaviensis Henricus tertius, secundus filius secundi Henrici, a Thartaris.
 From there, this information will be received by the Chronicle of the Silesian Dukes and the Genealogy and life of St. Hedwig to Jan Długosz.

 The year of Henry III's death is absolutely certain, as is confirmed by all the documentary and oral sources of that time.
 However, there are disparities about the exact date.
 3 December was confirmed as the best, although there are also sources date: 1 December, 5 December and 29 November.
 Henry III was buried in the Clare Church in Wrocław, which was still under construction.